katzjason/katzjason/README.md

 ### Hi there, I'm Jason! 👋

-I'm a senior at Cornell University pursuing a double major in Information Science, and Applied Economics & Management.
+I'm a recent graduate of Cornell University (May 2023) where I studied Information Science and Finance.
+I'm actively looking for full-time Software Engineering opportunities.
+My email is jak496@cornell.edu -> please feel free to reach out!

 Here are some of the projects that I've recently worked on: